wp-plugins/read-a-poem-month-by-month/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use this plugin to display different post content (poems) each month.
+Use this plugin to display dynamic fresh post content (poems) each month.
+Could be used for inspirational quotes or any monthly message you have for site visitors.

 == Description ==